Company announcement, Helsinki, 16 August 2018 at 9:00 am

 Financial statements release for the year ending 31 December 2018 will be published on or about 28 February 2019.

 About Nexstim Plc

-Nexstim recently filed a 510(k) submission with FDA for NBT® system for the treatment of Major Depressive Disorder (MDD).
-Nexstim looks forward to introducing the NBT® system for this important indication in early 2018.
-The NBT® system is currently in a supplemental Phase III study, E-FIT trial, which will recruit 60 patients.
-The trial is expected to complete in Q2 2018, allowing Nexstim to file for FDA clearance.
-FDA clearance would allow Nexstim to start marketing and selling its NBT® system for stroke rehabilitation in the USA.
+The NBT® system is currently in a 60 patient, supplemental Phase III study, E-FIT trial, for its use in stroke rehabilitation.
+The trial is expected to complete within three weeks from publishing this H1 2018 report, allowing Nexstim to file for FDA clearance.
+FDA clearance would allow Nexstim to start marketing and selling its NBT® system for stroke rehabilitation in the US.